How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Cavaliers look to pull off a road win at the Celtics on Tuesday at 7:30 PM ET.
+The Spurs look to pull of an away win at the Bucks on Tuesday at 8:00 PM ET.

 How to Watch